 - Facial pain

-- The joint may lock itself, causing inability to easily open or close the mouth
+- The joint may lock itself, causing the inability to easily open or close the mouth

 - The affected jaw joint might produce some clicking or popping noises

 - There might be swelling on the affected side of your face.
 This might also affect your neck or shoulder.